hoatrodun/QLTV_Librarymanager_1stprojectcsharp/README.md

-A Library Management System that I made using C#, .NET and Windows Forms
+A Library Management System uses C#, SQL and Windows Forms